 Their other toy lines were no longer successful, and Mego president Martin Abrams was indicted in 1982 for tax fraud.
 Later that year, Mego declared bankruptcy, but the once giant toy company had already ceased production on the Micronauts line after a final attempt with a series of plastic aliens and vehicles.

-Another company bought the Micronauts license and molds from Mego and released exact replicas (with different colour schemes) under the name of The Inter-Changeables, but the neo-Micronaut line was not successful.
+Another company bought the Micronauts license and moulds from Mego and released exact replicas (with different colour schemes) under the name of The Inter-Changeables, but the neo-Micronaut line was not successful.
 And yet another late, great toy was lost.